30 Clever Cooking Secrets Only Chefs Know

 Incorporate flavors from other cultures.

-"When I'm running out of ideas for homemade meals, I think about how to incorporate different countries," says Derek Dupree, executive chef at Bernie's Chicago.
+"When I'm running out of ideas for homemade meals, I think about how to incorporate different countries," says Derek Dupree, recent executive chef at Bernie's Chicago.
 For example, one night he'll make a Mexican recipe, and the next he'll cook up something Italian or Chinese.

-Get creative with pasta and rice dishes.
+Spice up pasta and rice dishes.

-Vincent Savignano, executive chef at the Estancia La Jolla Resort & Spa in La Jolla, California, says his biggest tip is to get creative with basics like pasta and rice dishes by turning to what's already in your pantry.
+Vincent Savignano, former executive chef at the Estancia La Jolla Resort & Spa in La Jolla, California, says his biggest tip is to get creative with basics like pasta and rice dishes by turning to what's already in your pantry.

 "Ingredients like tuna, chicken, and legumes will sustain you and give you protein.
 Plus, they all work well with rice or pasta," says Savignano.
 He also recommends using olives, peas, carrots, beets, and corn for much-needed vital vitamins.